CCC denies development.....

-A summary of Coastal Commission staff recommendations:
+A summary of Coastal Commission staff recommendations that were not approved:

-Staff is recommending approval of the project as conditioned to include: oil well abandonment and clean-up to the appropriate levels with habitat restoration, protection of all sensitive resources, both biological and cultural, development of water quality improvements and the residential areas to the north of the site specifically the Urban Colony and the North Family Village with a road between the two, and all associated infrastructure and utilities confined to the areas outside of mapped constraints with access limited to 17th street.
+Staff is recommended approval of the project as conditioned to include: oil well abandonment and clean-up to the appropriate levels with habitat restoration, protection of all sensitive resources, both biological and cultural, development of water quality improvements and the residential areas to the north of the site specifically the Urban Colony and the North Family Village with a road between the two, and all associated infrastructure and utilities confined to the areas outside of mapped constraints with access limited to 17th street.
 Staff is also recommending approval of the 329 acre Open Space dedication and habitat restoration.

 The "buildable" area as definded by the staff recommendations is the tan areas show below.